Agustín de Zárate: Return to Spain

 Meanwhile, the complaints of his enemies had reached the Spanish Court and Zárate was summoned before the judges and sent to prison under the accusation of fraud against the state for administrative offenses and of having supported the rebel administration of Gonzalo Pizarro.
 He presented himself as a spokesman for the Peruvian "intermediate side" and he produced a report to support his conviction that the most appropriate means to achieve the pacification of Peru would be to appoint as governor Hernando Pizarro, step brother of Francisco and Gonzalo, instead of the hated viceroy and the impetuous Gonzalo.
 He was released after ten months of prison thanks to the bail collected by his friends.
 During this time, Zárate had time to collect his notes and start drafting his Historia del descubrimiento y conquista del Perú (History of discovery and conquest of Peru).

 With the defeat of the uprising in Peru and Pizarro's execution in 1548, a trial was opened against all of his supporters and thus a criminal file was opened against Zárate, requesting him to be sentenced to death for having taken part in the capture of the viceroy.
 After being imprisoned again for three months, he was held in confinement at home.
 The ruling at the criminal trial was of acquittal of all charges while the civil trial ruled Zárate to pay the sum of 382 pesos for fraud against the State.

-In 1554 Prince Regent Philip II gathered an army at A Coruña which would accompany him to marry Mary I of England (also known as Bloody Mary among her Protestant opponents).
+In 1554 Prince Regent Philip gathered an army at A Coruña which would accompany him to marry the English Queen Mary I (known as Bloody Mary among her Protestant opponents).
 To this end, he tasked Zárarte with the collection of all the gold and silver from the last fleet of the Indies, together with another sum collected through an extraordinary quota to be paid by merchants and other private people.
 Zárate collected about 250 million maravedis in less than two months and brought them to the prince.